7U & 8U GHVBL Rules

 Balks – 7U & 8U – There are no balks.
 Illegal Pitches or Quick Pitches will be recorded as balls after one warning per pitcher.

-Trip to the Mound – 7U & 8U – 2 trips per inning, the third he must be removed.
+Coach Trips to the Mound – 7U & 8U – 2 trips per inning, the third he must be removed.
 At any time in the game – the third visit to a pitcher must result in the removal of the pitcher.
 Once a pitcher is removed he can no longer pitch in that game.

 Minimum Play Rule – In 7U & 8U all players in uniform must play 2 innings in field & have at least 1 at bat.
 No exception to this rule – please plan accordingly – team breaking this rule is subject to forfeit.